sjackman/white-spruce-organelles-paper/README.md

 + [Comparative chloroplast genomics reveals the evolution of *Pinaceae* genera and subfamilies][pinaceae]
 + [Automatic annotation of organellar genomes with DOGMA][dogma]
 + [OrganellarGenomeDRAW (OGDRAW): a tool for the easy generation of high-quality custom graphical maps of plastid and mitochondrial genomes][ogdraw]
++ [MAKER-P: a tool-kit for the rapid creation, management, and quality control of plant genome annotations][maker]
++ [Basic Local Alignment Search Tool][blast]
++ [tRNAscan-SE: A Program for Improved Detection of Transfer RNA Genes in Genomic Sequence][trnascan]

 [abyss]: http://genome.cshlp.org/content/19/6/1117
 [bwamem]: http://arxiv.org/pdf/1303.3997.pdf